 Registration for all Foreign Language Proficiency Assessments is accomplished online using the above link.
 Once you register, you will receive an email confirmation of your registration.
-If you choose not to pay online by credit card, please bring or mail a check for the $35.00 fee to The Graduate School (FLPA, 200 Bynum Hall, CB# 4010 Campus Mail).
+No cash will be accepted as payment for this fee.

 General Guidelines for the FLPA